11 Best Places You Can Change Your Coins for Cash For Free

 Another bank that mandates coin roll usage for users with bank accounts is Wells Fargo, which provides this service without charge.

-Along with Citibank, Chase, Capital One, and TD Bank, other banks provide comparable services.
+Citibank, Chase, Capital One, T.D.
+Bank, and other banks provide comparable services.

 Credit Unions

-Additionally, some credit unions provide free currency exchange services to their members and occasionally even to non-members.
+Some credit unions also provide free currency exchange services to their members and occasionally even non-members.

 Credit Union